 The Schrödinger equation.
 The wave-function and its interpretation.
 One dimensional potentials.
 Harmonic oscillator.
 Methods in linear algebra including matrix operations, unitary transformations and rotations, eigenvalue problems and diagonalization.
 Hilbert space, observables, operators, and Dirac notation.
 The Hydrogen atom.
 Prerequisites: PHYS 34 and PHYS 103.

 Angular momentum and spin.
 Electrons in EM field.
 Addition of angular momenta.
 Identical particles.
 Time-independent perturbation theory.
 Fine and hyperfine structure.
 Time-dependent perturbation theory and its application to light-matter interaction.
 Fermi's golden rule.
-PHYS 122 is taught as a capstone course.
 Prerequisite: PHYS 121.

 Variational principle.
 WKB approximation.
 Scattering theory.
 Quantum paradoxes.
 Introduction to Quantum computation: qubits, quantum gates and circuits, quantum teleportation, quantum algorithms, error correction codes.
 Quantum computer implementations.
 Includes weekly laboratory.
 Prerequisite: PHYS 122